Read our 2017 Report Card for Brown.

 H.R.
 5247: Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2018

 H.R.
 5247 authorizes the use of eligible investigational drugs by patients who have been diagnosed with certain illnesses, who have exhausted the approved treatment options and are not eligible to participate in a clinical trial.
 The bill defines an eligible patient as those with “a ...

 H.R.
 1039: Probation Officer Protection Act of 2017

 H.R.
 1039 amends the federal criminal code to authorize a probation officer to arrest a person, without warrant, if there is probable cause to believe that person forcibly assaulted or obstructed a probation officer while performing their official duties.
 The bill also would direct the ...

-From Jan 2017 to Feb 2018, Brown missed 14 of 790 roll call votes, which is 1.8%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2017 to Dec 2018, Brown missed 53 of 1,145 roll call votes, which is 4.6%.
+This is much worse than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: